PetLabCo Logo

 A close-up shot of a toothbrush with blue bristles, topped with a stripe of blue and white human toothpaste.

-What to Use Instead of Human Toothpaste
+What Can I Use Instead of Human Toothpaste For Dogs?

 The best option is to use toothpaste specifically formulated for dogs.
 Dog toothpaste is designed to be safe if swallowed and comes in flavors that dogs enjoy, such as chicken, beef, or peanut butter.
 These flavors make the brushing experience more pleasant for your pet and help ensure that they tolerate regular brushing.